Bad Powers

 Restriction: Use only in a game with Bad Powers.

-Wild: You may change the sign on a kicker you play with a Compromise.
+Wild1: You may change the sign on a kicker you play (from negative to positive, or vice versa).

 Super: You may draw consolation normally.

-CHICKEN [M:JR:B] NEVER ALLIES WITH OTHERS Jack Reda (Bad Powers)
+CHICKEN [M:Warp:B] NEVER ALLIES WITH OTHERS Jack Reda (Bad Powers)

 History: There is an age-old riddle: Why did the Chicken cross the road?
 The answer of course, is that there was a vicious battle on this side of the road, Virus against Anti-Matter, and both sides needed an ally.